Rhubarb Pudding Cake

 Tips

-- Substitute part of the sugar with brown sugar for a caramel flavor
+• Substitute part of the rhubarb with strawberries for a softer, sweeter filling.

-- Add a pinch of cinnamon to the topping mixture
+• Add a pinch of cinnamon or nutmeg to the sugar–rhubarb mixture.

 Nutrition